 Introducing new technology solutions always brings up the “Buy vs. Build” debate on whether to build internally or buy pre-made solutions that integrate into your existing systems.
 This panel of speakers overwhelmingly agreed though that for this industry, in these changing times, the benefits of deciding to “Buy” outweighs building.

 The struggle to take time to build internally while also staying updated with the current technology in the industry is a strong point of contention for building your own solution argument.
 Not only does this take time to implement to customers and lead to possible loss of potential customers, but it can lead to an outdated solution that doesn’t result in a return on investment.

 Cargowise and Descartes are both used commonly by logistics providers for their transportation management systems.
-Logixboard is a white-labeled platform that empowers these companies, increase their sales, retain their best customers, and exemplifies the success that buying your tech solution can lead to.
+Logixboard is a white-labeled platform that empowers these companies to increase their sales, retain their best customers, and demonstrate the success that buying your digital solution can lead to.